wxy20850606/wxy20850606.github.io/content/posts/2025/09/investing-principle.md

 You might think I was chasing risky stocks — but actually, I’m super conservative, holding 32% in cash.
 My gains weren’t luck.
 They came from inner wealth.
 As Warren Buffett says, *‘The most important investment you can make is in yourself.’*
-And in this video, I’ll share 5 important qualities that guide the way I invest — not just in the stock market, but also in my life.”
+And in this video, I’ll share 6 important qualities I invest in myself that guide me — not just in the stock market, but also in my life.”

 ---

 ## 1. Circle of Competence (0:20 – 1:00)

 “In investing, I only buy what I understand.
 That’s my circle of competence.
-My top holdings are TSM, Nvidia, and UNH — because we all need chips, AI, and healthcare.
+My top holdings are TSM, Nvidia, and UNH — because they have undeniable moats and competence.
 Warren Buffett said, *‘The size of your circle of competence is not very important; knowing its boundaries is vital.’*
-There are thousands of companies in the world, but I only invest in the ones I truly understand and have the confidence to hold long term.
+There are thousands of companies in the world, but I only invest in the ones I understand and have the confidence to hold long term.
 In life, it’s the same.
 I don’t try to be everything.
-Right now, my circle is YouTube — because I know how to invest, I wake up before 4 a.m., I have abs at 40, and I’ve gone through awakening.
-These are my strengths, and I know I can grow here.
+Right now, my circle is YouTube — because I know how to invest, I wake up before 4 a.m., I have abs at 40, I study mental models from investing and computer science, I alchemize negative emotions into energy for growth, and I’ve gone through awakening.
+These are my strengths, and I treat YouTube as a dojo to train my meta-skills.
 When I stay inside my circle, I move forward with clarity.”

 ---